QUOTES-Police officers recount horrors from the Jan. 6 attack on the U.S. Capitol | Politics

 "I was electrocuted again and again and again with a taser.
 I'm sure I was screaming but I don't think I could hear even my own voice.
 "The indifference shown to my colleagues is disgraceful," Fanone said, raising his voice and pounding the table.

 CAPITOL POLICE OFFICER HARRY DUNN "One woman in a pink 'MAGA' shirt yelled, 'You hear that, guys, this nigger voted for Joe Biden!'
-Then the crowd, perhaps around twenty people, joined in, screaming 'Boo!
+Then the crowd, perhaps around 20 people, joined in, screaming 'Boo!
 Fucking nigger!'
-No one had ever – ever - called me a 'nigger' while wearing the uniform of a Capitol Police officer."
+No one had ever – ever - called me a 'nigger' while wearing the uniform of a Capitol Police officer.

 "Thankfully, at the moment, it didn't hinder me from doing my job.
 But once I was able to process it, it hurt."
 METROPOLITAN POLICE OFFICER DANIEL HODGES